These days more and more people try to find products that are made with sustainable materials.

 A couple of my recommendations do contain BPA-free plastic, but it either doesn’t touch any liquid throughout the process of brewing, or it’s only in contact with cold water.

-I’m pointing this out because some research suggests that boiling water in plastic significantly increases the migration of synthetic compounds, such as BPA, into the liquid.
+I’m pointing this out because some papers suggest that boiling water in plastic significantly increases the migration of synthetic compounds, such as BPA, into the liquid.

 If you’re in a hurry, you can check out the following overview table of all reviewed coffee makers: